 DECLARE cursor_name CURSOR WITH RETURN ONLY FOR SELECT PK FROM TABLE_NAME;

-OPEN cursor_name; — Do not close or nothing will be returned!
+OPEN cursor_name; — Do not close, or nothing will be returned!

-It is important that you do not close the cursor with a CLOSE statement.
+You mustn’t close the cursor with a CLOSE statement.
 Otherwise, the result set will not be returned to the client tool.
 You can return up to 15 open cursors to the client.
 Cursors will be returned in the same order they have been opened.